Why Christians Shouldn’t Become Unevenly Yoked

 he explained his not-so-good experiences with some shopping carts when he has

 gone grocery shopping.
-I’ll use his experience
+I’ll use his

-here, although I’m going to draw a different point than he did today.
-Have you ever gone grocery shopping, and got
+experience here, although I’m going to draw a different point than he did

-Or it had a defective handle in which the plastic handle moved back and
+got one that constantly squeaked as you pushed it.
+Or it had a defective handle in which the plastic handle moved

-forth or around the metal underneath.
+back and forth or around the metal underneath.

 Or maybe it was simply hard to push since one or more of the casters